 Always on deck at LPL

 It's easy to access hands-on learning opportunities at LPL.
-You can come to one of many of our events that help you learn a new skill like gardening, web design with HTML & CSS, and writing.
-At the Sound + Vision Studio, you can attend programs intended to familiarize you with the basics of audio and visual production, so you can utilize the studio independently by booking the space to fiddle with the modular synthesizer, Adobe software, or sound equipment inside the recording studio.
+You can come to one of many of our events that help you learn a new skill like gardeningopens a new window, web design with HTMLopens a new window & CSSopens a new window, and writingopens a new window.
+At the Sound + Vision Studio, you can attend programs intended to familiarize youopens a new window with the basics of audio and visual production, so you can utilize the studio independently by booking the space to fiddle with the modular synthesizer, Adobe software, or sound equipment inside the recording studio.

 #2 Ask an expert or consult a book

 At LPL, we have a group of folks who spend their entire workday dedicated to information pushing.
 The Info Services team is always at your beck and call if you want a list of books to get you started on a particular topic, or help you locate solid info if you find you've parsed through ALL THE SITES trying to sell you stuff but come up empty-handed on accurate information.
 Fun fact: There's such a thing as an information professionalopens a new window, and the library is crawling with them.
 They just want to fetch you the most accurate, helpful information possible.
 Make them happy and ask them to fetch some info!

 You could do this D.I.Y. project the old-fashioned way: Watch YouTube tutorials.
 Ok, good luck with that!
 Actually, YouTube is a really good platform for to learning a very specific, hands-on skill like how to use a laminatoropens a new window (really compelling footage there).
 But if you need to learn a process at a deeper level, from foundation to mastery, YouTube just isn't going to cut it.